hyperverge/capture-ios-sdk/README.md

 Descriptions of the error codes returned in the completion handler are given here.
 Please note that when an error occurs, the ViewController is dismissed and the completionHandler is called with the error.

-You could compare the error codes you receive directly with a hardcoded value or  with the `HyperSnapSDK.Error` enum values. eg:.
+You could compare the error codes you receive directly with a hardcoded value or  with the `HyperSnapParams.Error` enum values. eg:.
 ```
-	switch HyperSnapSDK.Error(rawValue:error!.code)! {
+	switch HyperSnapParams.Error.getError(error!.code)! {
-		case HyperSnapSDK.Error.operationCancelledByUser:
+		case HyperSnapParams.Error.operationCancelledByUser:
 			print("Operation cancelled by user")
-		case HyperSnapSDK.Error.cameraPermissionDenied:
+		case HyperSnapParams.Error.cameraPermissionDenied:
 			print("Camera permissions denied")
 		default:
 			break